jolocom/jolocom-lib/docs/signedCredentials.rst

 #############################################

 Now that we have created a signed, we might want to present it to a service, or another identity.
 The receiver can then validate the signature on the credential.
-The simplest way to validate a signature, is to instantiate a new ``registry`` as described in `"Getting Started" <https://jolocom-lib.readthedocs.io/en/latest/gettingStarted.html>`_ section, and call the associated ``validateSignature`` method:
+The simplest way to validate a signature, is to instantiate a new ``registry`` as described in `getting started <https://jolocom-lib.readthedocs.io/en/latest/gettingStarted.html>`_ section, and call the associated ``validateSignature`` method:

 .. code-block:: typescript